HomeBlogGuitar Practice Tracker: 5 Metrics That Predict Progress

 Guitar Practice Tracker: 5 Metrics That Predict Progress

-Most people track the wrong thing.
-Learn what 5 metrics actually predict guitar progress and how to log them in under a minute.
+A guitar practice tracker that works: the 5 metrics that actually predict progress, plus a simple habit template to log them in under a minute.

 Riff Quest